microsoft/app-camp/docs/new-adventure/01-create-app.md

     * __<span style="color: red;">THIS LAB:</span>
-    [Lab 1 - Create your first app with Teams Toolkit](./01-create-app.md)__ In this lab, you'll set up Teams Toolkit create a Teams message extension
+    [Lab 1 - Create your first app with Teams Toolkit](./01-create-app.md)__ In this lab, you'll set up Teams Toolkit and create a Teams message extension.
     * __[Lab 2 - Integrate business data with your application](./02-integrate-web-service.md)__
     In this lab, you'll brand your new app as "Northwind Suppliers", and will provide the ability to insert data from the Northwind Traders sample database in a Microsoft Teams conversation.
 You'll also learn how to create and send adaptive cards with your message extension.
     * __[Lab 3 - Add link unfurling](./03-add-link-unfurling.md)__